Brioche Loaf Bread

 Make the Sponge

 - In the bowl of heavy-duty mixer, Add the yeast, milk, egg and 1 cup all-purpose flour.
-Mix with a rubber spatula just until combined.
-Sprinkle the remaining 1 cup of flour over the top as if to cover the mixture.
+Mix with a wooden spoon until combined.
+Sprinkle the remaining ½ cup of flour over the top as if to cover the mixture.
+Do not stir this flour in.
 Let this stand for about 40-45 minutes.
-There will be cracks on the flour surface at this point.
+There will be cracks on the flour surface at this point, signifying that your yeast has bloomed.
+Now, stir in the flour as much as you can so that it is absorbed by the mixture.

 Make the Dough

-- With the mixer still running, add the butter bit by bit.
+- Now time to add the butter.
+With the mixer still running, add the butter bit by bit.
 Make sure that the butter is in room temperature, soft but not oily.
-(It helps to enclose the butter inside a wax paper, press it down using your thumb or beat it with a rolling pin to give it a malleable consistency) When you add the butter, the dough will fall apart again for a moment.
-Continue to beat until you hear the slapping sounds again.
-This should take about 5 minutes or so.
-The dough is now, once again, clinging together in the center and in the dough hook with the slapping sound.
+When you add the butter, the dough will fall apart again for a moment.
+Continue to beat until the dough gathers into a nice, smooth and flowy dough that forms in the center of the bowl.
 The dough is sticky but shiny at this point.

 Let the Dough Rise and Chill